villez/rbcal/README.md

 optional, so if you don't wish to configure custom highlight dates with it, you can safely ignore it or even remove it.

+Since Ruby gems don't allow "post-install" scripts without workarounds, the example configuration file is nowadays not automatically copied into the home directory.
+There may be a solution to this later, but for now, either copy the example file by hand to `~/.vscal` or just create it from scratch.

-The dates are listed each on their own row with the format `day month [year]`, meaning that the year is optional, and if it's not provided, the date is highlighted for all years.
+In the configuration file, dates are listed each on their own row with the format `day month [year]`, meaning that the year is optional, and if it's not provided, the date is highlighted for all years.
 If the year is provided, the date is highlighted only for that specific year.

 There isn't any kind of annotation for the dates, because in the calendar display there's no room for showing any additional information.
-Also, this feature isn't really meant to be a replacement for a full-blown calendar app with appointments, alerts etc., just simple reminders that certain dates are "noteworthy" in some way.
+Also, this feature isn't really meant to be a replacement for a full-blown calendar app with appointments, alerts etc., just simple reminders that certain dates are "noteworthy".
+It's of course up to you to decide if and how to use this.

 ## Future Development Items